CD-Kontent/rich-text-link-checker/README.md

 ## Tech Stack

-This tool was built primarily with HTML and vanilla JavaScript.
+- This tool was built primarily with HTML and vanilla JavaScript.
-Bulma was used for styling.
+- Bulma was used for styling.
-The tool uses the Kontent.ai Delivery REST API.
+- The works on the Kontent.ai Delivery REST API.

 ## Planned Features